ZachAlba/305_Project/CONDUCT.md

 We will decide what needs to be done for the week each Monday.
 As long as the member communicates and comes up with a plan to complete the assignment it's fine, it also must not become a habit.
 For poorly done assignments we will provide feedback and maybe two people can work together to meet the group standards.

 ## Participation
 We plan out our goals every Monday.
 We can elect which part of the assignment we will work on.
 Updates on the progress during Thursday class meetings.
+No phones allowed to ensure everyone is focused on the project.

 ## Meeting Times and Locations/Mediums
 We will meet Mondays from 8-9 on Zoom